Skip to content

 Speak to a Trujay Migration Expert

 **Important to note.
 If you are considering Trujay against other tools on the market, be very clear to understand that “portal cloning tools” will not help you here.
 Very little HubSpot to HubSpot migrations need a portal to be cloned and then dump all the data in, as is.
-90% of these use cases need data scrubbing, data segmentation, data merging (data is already live in the target portal), data transformation (one object into another).
+90% of these use cases need data scrubbing, data segmentation, data merging (data is already live in the target portal), or data transformation (one object into another).

 Also with mapping fields, there are so many changes that occur when starting fresh into a new portal.
 Fields are deleted, or re-purposed, or created.
 A portal cloning tool will not have this functionality or robustness, so always ask whomever you are looking to work with as these could be unforeseen hidden fees once you are already mid-project.